The 7 Best Things to Do in Dhulikhel, Nepal

 The path to the Selfie Stone starts from the Kali Temple.
 It is famous for a rock that has become a popular spot for photos.
 If you angle the photo right, it will look like you are high up in the mountains.

-3. Discover the Temples in Dhulikhel
+3. Visit the Temples

 There are a number of temples hidden away in Dhulikhel.
 They are truly gems and not so touristy at all.